As virus grips nation, advocates move to halt evictions

 “It will help a lot of people but … it’s a very limited subset,” Blankley said.
 “It’s not nearly enough.”

-Andrea Shapiro with the Metropolitan Council on Housing, a New York-based housing advocacy organization, agreed.
-“We need big-scale solutions,” she said.
+“We need big-scale solutions,” said Andrea Shapiro with the Metropolitan Council on Housing, a New York-based advocacy organization.

 Housing advocates say the situation in the United States reveals a bigger crisis with affordable housing that goes beyond the current virus emergency.
 And they have grave fears about what happens next, when tenants and homeowners face back payments and are still broke from being jobless.

-Officials in more than three dozen cities and states, including San Francisco, Los Angeles and New York state, have put in place their own policies to halt evictions, foreclosures and utility shutoffs out of concern that the economic fallout from massive job losses will push many people to the brink of homelessness, at a time when they need to stay in their houses and apartments.
+Officials in more than three dozen cities and states, including San Francisco, Los Angeles and New York state, have put in place their own policies to halt evictions, foreclosures and utility shutoffs out of concern that the economic fallout from massive job losses will push many people to the brink of homelessness at a time when they need to stay in their houses and apartments.

 The measures vary in scope, and have included a monthslong reprieve for renters and homeowners who can show that their inability to pay is related to the coronavirus upheaval.